 If you're a non-Arabic speaking Muslim, chances are you know some Arabic.
 You might even mix it with your native language.
 For example, if you're an English speaking Muslim, and you're telling another Muslim that you're fasting, you'll likely say "I'm sooming".
 "Soom" (صوم) is Arabic for "fasting".

 19th century diplomacy often took this form.
-The rise of nationalism meant that diplomats usually felt obliged to speak their own language (unlike their 18th century counterparts who usually spoke in French, regardless of their nationality.), but since most diplomats were multilingual, their interlocutors could reply in their own language without waiting for translation, especially in case of more commonly spoken languages like German and French.
+The rise of nationalism meant that diplomats usually felt obliged to speak their own language (unlike their 18th century counterparts who usually spoke in French, regardless of their nationality.), but since most diplomats were multilingual, their interlocutors could reply in their own language without waiting for translation, especially in case of more commonly spoken languages like English, German, and French.

 In South Africa it's very common to hear a conversation with a bunch of people go like this.
 Mostly because the common languages (Xhosa, Zulu, Sotho and Sepedi for example) have multiple very similar words.
 Even English speakers tend to add broken words from other languages in their speech.
 It gets to a point where the average citizen knows at least 3 languages.
 In a country with 11.